digawp/PDD/README.md

 ## Build and Run

-### P aka Proxy
+### Proxy

 Make sure you have Intel SGX-capable hardware and it is enabled on BIOS (disabled by default).
+Also, ensure you are running from inside the `Proxy` directory.

     make run SGX_MODE=HW SGX_DEBUG=1

 Omit `run` if you just want to compile without running it.

-### C aka Client
+### Client

-Currently C can only hash a file and carry out blind signature protocol by itself.

 Don't forget to run the proxy first before running the client.
+Also, ensure you are running from inside the `Client` directory.

-    make ClientApp
+    make ClientApp && ./ClientApp [<file-name-to-upload>]

-    ./ClientApp
+If optional arg is left out, it will default to `sample/1`

 ## Credits